rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ## Enabling/Disabling User Tracking via the optOut API (GDPR Support)

-RudderStack gives the users (e.g., an EU user) the ability to opt out of tracking any user activity by leveraging its `optOut` API.
+RudderStack gives the users (e.g., an EU user) the ability to opt out of tracking any user activity until the user gives their consent.
+You can do this by leveraging RudderStack's `optOut` API.

 The `optOut` API takes `true` or `false` as a Boolean value to enable or disable tracking user activities.
 This flag persists across device reboots.

-An example of how you can use the `optOut` API is shown below:
+An example of how you can use the `optOut` API to disable user tracking:

 {% tabs %}
 {% tab title="Kotlin" %}